 Accounting for Maintenance and Consumables

-- Log consumable usage and cost per operating hour
+- Log consumable usage and cost per operating hour.

-- Review preventive vs reactive maintenance outcomes
+- Compare preventive versus reactive maintenance results.

-Allocating Facility and Occupied Area Costs
+Allocating Facility and Occupated Area Costs

-You’ll calculate the area cost per hour by dividing annual rent by the machine’s estimated operating hours to get a precise €/hour figure (e.g., €12,000/3,000 h = €4/h).
+Calculate area cost per hour by dividing annual rent by the machine’s estimated operating hours (for example, €12,000 divided by 3,000 hours equals €4 per hour).

 Area Cost per Hour

-When you allocate facility costs to laser welding operations, divide the annual rent for the occupied area by the machine’s estimated operating hours to get a precise cost per hour; for example, €12,000 rent ÷ 3,000 hours = €4/hour.
+When you allocate facility costs, divide the annual rent for the occupied area by estimated operating hours to reach a precise cost per hour.
+For example, €12,000 rent divided by 3,000 hours equals €4 per hour.

-- Monitor: update hours and rent annually to detect deviations.
+- Monitor: update hours and rent annually.

 Space Allocation Method